 He was a graduate student of Walter Gropius and an undergraduate student of Marcel Breuer, both Harvard professors who were masters of Modernist architecture.
 He designed the Ariston Club, below, in Mar-Del-Plata, Argentina, with Breuer and Francisco Coire in 1948.

 Catalano taught at the Architectural Association in London until 1951 when he was recruited as a Professor of Architecture by Henry Kamphoefner for the NCSU School of Design and moved to Raleigh.
 In 1956, he moved to Boston and taught at MIT until 1977.

 Buildings designed by Catalano include the US embassies in Buenos Aires, Argentina and Pretoria, South Africa, the Juilliard School of Music at New York City's Lincoln Center, Guilford County-Greensboro Government Center in Greensboro (below) and the Stratton Student Center at MIT in Cambridge MA.

 One of his NCSU students fondly recalls, "With his thick Argentinean accent, he would tell us the three most important factors in architecture are espace, estructure, and escale."
-(If this makes no sense, try reading the sentence aloud).
+(If this makes no sense, try reading it aloud).

 Catalano closed his practice in 1995.
 In 2002, Catalano came out of retirement to design the "Floralis Generica" sculpture in Buenos Aires, a gigantic metal flower with 6 motorized 20-meter-high petals that open and close.

 After the untimely death of NCSU College of Design Professor Robert Burns, his former student and employee, Catalano donated $200,000 to NCSU in his honor.
 Catalano also gave the NCSU College of Design a second gift of $400,000 in 2007 to establish the Eduardo Catalano Endowed Lecture/Seminar on Innovations in Contemporary Architecture.
 There were many stipulations on the gift, and only one lecture actually happened.
 He was awarded an honorary doctorate by NCSU in 2007.
 After Catalano died in 2010, his family gave $600,000 to NCSU towards the lecture series.

 Catalano Overview in Spanish and English